MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

 1. On Windows Server, if you have a locked Windows user session open with the same user as the UI flow is supposed to run as, you will receive the same error: *Cannot execute UI flow.
 There is a locked or inactive Windows user session on the target device*.

 ### Attended mode
-To run an attended UI Flow, you need to have an active Windows user session that matches the name of the user configured for your connection.
+To run an attended UI flow, you need to have an active Windows user session that matches the name of the user configured for your connection.
 The session must not be locked.

 When an attended UI flow run starts on the target machine we recommend avoiding interactions with your device (e.g.: mouse moves) until the execution is completed.